RedDragonWebDesign/block-everything/readme.md

 ## Who Can Contribute

 Contributions welcome!
 Just make sure you have uBlock Origin installed, check all 7 of the "Annoyances" lists (even the non default, hidden ones), and add [Web Annoyances Ultralist](https://subscribe.adblockplus.org/?location=https://raw.githubusercontent.com/yourduskquibbles/webannoyances/master/ultralist.txt&title=Web%20Annoyances%20Ultralist).
 Anything not blocked by these lists is welcome to be included here.

+## How to block ads on Android

+You can block ads on your phone.
+But Chrome For Android does not have plugins, so you need to use a browser like Firefox For Android.